SSB GD TOPICS

 - Don’t just jump into the discussion without understanding the topic

-- Do not point fingers to others and avoid overuse of hand gestures
+- Do not point fingers at others and avoid overuse of hand gestures

 - Don’t stand and do not involve in any kind of argument with anyone